- 4-hour rush available for Birth Certificate

 The Thai Birth Certificate is short, dense and unforgiving in translation; reading authorities in Filipino / Tagalog jurisdictions know exactly what they expect to see, and this page documents the version we deliver every time.
-From entrepreneurs incorporating abroad to retirees consolidating overseas bank accounts, our in-house MFA-accepted translator on our in-house panel delivers a court-grade translation accepted by Thailand's Ministry of Foreign Affairs, the relevant embassy in Bangkok, and the receiving authority in the destination country; the page below sets out fees, timelines and the small details (name spelling, validity periods, supporting copies) that most often cause embassy rejections — so you can plan accurately before the document leaves your hand.
+From entrepreneurs incorporating abroad to retirees consolidating overseas bank accounts, our in-house MFA-accepted translator on our in-house panel delivers a court-grade translation accepted by Thailand's Ministry of Foreign Affairs, the relevant embassy in Bangkok, and the receiving authority in the destination country; everything below is taken from live case sheets — pricing bands, the eight-gate pipeline, the rejection list our Filipino / Tagalog reviewers maintain, and a glossary you can verify against your own documents.

 Why a specialist Filipino / Tagalog translator matters for Birth Certificate

-The Birth Certificate carries a structure most overseas registrars recognise instantly — and just as instantly reject when the translator has improvised on a single term.
-The terminology is the document.
+Senior translators describe the Birth Certificate as a "form translated as prose" — meaning every field must map to a sanctioned target-language equivalent, and decorative paraphrase is the surest route to rejection.
 A non-specialist may translate "นายอำเภอ" as "District Officer" when the receiving authority specifically expects "Registrar" or "Chief District Officer", and that mismatch alone is enough to trigger a re-filing.

 Old hand-written birth certificates (pre-1996) often require a re-issued copy (สด.43) from the Amphur before legalization.
 Names must match the passport exactly.